Death of a dynasty

 To help navigate the complex issue of royal succession, a friend has produced a superb chart showing the relevant dynastic history that brought us to this point, and our best guess of the likely line of succession.
 It’s so big and detailed that I can’t post it as an image, but it is an invaluable guide to the future of the monarchy, and you can download it as a PDF here:

-The rest of this post, for Secret Siam subscribers, will discuss the implications of Bajrakitiyabha’s death for Thai politics, the game of thrones in the palace, and the future of the Chakri dynasty.
+The rest of this post will discuss the implications of Bajrakitiyabha’s death for Thai politics, the game of thrones in the palace, and the future of the Chakri dynasty.

 If you would like to support my journalism you can subscribe here: